Start a petition and find supporters

-Jochen Taeschner - studied computer science at the Humboldt University in Berlin.
-He is convinced that social participation must not fail because of digital obstacles.
-That is why he works with openPetition to improve these sustainably.
+Jochen Taeschner - studied computer science at Humboldt University in Berlin.
+He is convinced that social participation should not fail due to digital obstacles.
+At openPetition he works on improving social participation in a sustainable way.

-Karina Taubert - studied English and computer science at the Humboldt University of Berlin.
-You excited for intuitive operation and tidy code in software that really help bring people.
-Since November 2020 she has been a web developer part of the team of openPetition.
+Karina Taubert - studied English and computer science at Humboldt University of Berlin.
+She focuses on user experience and tidy code in software that really helps people.
+Since November 2020 she is a web developer in the openPetition team.